nikkids/Indonesian-Political-Sentiment/README.md

 - `WrapHate.ipynb`:
   Focuses on **hate speech detection**, using labeled datasets and model-based classification.
 Results are evaluated over time to highlight peaks in hate-related content during the election cycles.

-- `geospatial.ipynb`:
-  Implements **geospatial visualizations** of sentiment and hate speech.
-Incorporates Indonesian administrative boundaries to display trends by province and region.

 ## 🧠 Key Features

 - **Fine-tuning of IndoBERT** for Indonesian sentiment and hate speech classification